Using genomic data of sponges to reveal patterns of genetic diversity and connectivity in the Mediterranean Sea

 Supervision and training

 Each INSPIRE project comes with a 3.5 year fully funded studentship for UK students and EU students who meet the RCUK eligibility criteria.
-Stipend in line with RCUK stipend levels.
+The stipend is in line with RCUK stipend levels.

 To be eligible for a full award (stipend and fees), a student must satisfy all of these conditions: